 Twist things up this year by placing an unexpected fall flower choice, tulips on your Thanksgiving table.
-Orange, yellow and red hued tulips make for a warm, and festive setting full of cheer.
+Orange, yellow and red-hued tulips make for a warm, and festive setting full of cheer.
 Tulips have little to no scent, so they won’t interfere with the turkey aroma (turkey and floral fragrances aren’t an ideal combo, trust us.)
 Here we used our Sherbet and Tiger tulips shipped from one of the sustainable farms we work with, like Sun Valley Floral Farms.
 If you want to try something unique, you can try using parrot tulips, the feathered flower.

 Keep in mind, you will also need to trim the stems daily, as tulip stems continue to grow after they have been cut (magic!)
 Use a variety of jars and vases to create a dimensional tablescape.
 Small-necked vases will hold the tulips erect, while wide-necked vases will allow the flowers room to splay out.